bitcointranscripts/bitcointranscripts/bitcoinplusplus/layer-2/lightning-on-taproot.md

 ### HOW TO PTLCS WORK

-[Arik]: So how do PTLCs work precisely?
+So how do PTLCs work precisely?
 Actually who here already knows how PTLCs work?
 All right, cool.
 I'm really glad that I'm finally able to actually bring up something that people here are not as familiar with.